signalfx/integrations/collectd-solr/README.md

 ### CONFIGURATION

-Using the example configuration file [20-solr.conf](https://github.com/signalfx/integrations/tree/release/collectd-solr/20-solr.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the solr nodes
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-solr/20-solr.conf">20-solr.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the solr nodes

 | configuration option | definition | example value |
 | ---------------------|------------|---------------|